JuilienH/Leverage-Excel-as-the-IDE-and-shorten-the-data-pipelines-by-working-on-the-all-in-one-application/README.md

    There is no need to install python by the version anymore.

    There is no need to create virtual environment for each project anymore.
-Initiation botton shows all the pre-loaded python libraires.
+Initiation button shows all the pre-loaded python libraires.
 If you have specific pre-requisite libraires to be installed, the Initiation panel is where you can insert more library imports.

 ![Screenshot 2025-04-15 112853](https://github.com/user-attachments/assets/6784c364-79f1-4483-8c25-bcb3dea3e85d)

    There is no need to install common libraries anymore.

-Now we need to slightly edit our python script that works in the code editor by doing the following steps:
+Now we need to slightly edit the python script that works in the code editor by doing the following steps:

 4. Re-pivot the data-read step to the Excel spreadsheet, just like selecting Excel cells.
 The pandas python command ``read_excel`` is no longer needed.
 Instead, the common Excel cell selection is baked in the python script to make the pandas data frame.